Pmhdz/carsales-server/README.md

 ## Project Idea

  My project idea is to be a car salesman and check what cars are in the inventory.
 My classmate gave me a idea when we were discussing how our project is going to be and I have a lot of love for cars so I kind of thought it would be a good idea to start with.
-I use this project if I ever want to try out the automotive industry.
+I use this project if I ever want to try out the automotive industry in general.

 ## User stories